Ardetis/ROG-Ally-X-SD-Card-Stutter-Mitigation-Realtek-RTS525A-/README.md

 This repository documents the diagnosis and workaround for SD card stuttering on the **ASUS ROG Ally X** when using the internal **Realtek RTS525A** SD card reader.
 The issue causes periodic in-game stutter when running titles from the SD card and produces voltage-switch errors in kernel logs.

-The fix below fully eliminates(alleviates) the problem.
+The fix below fully eliminates the problem.

 ---